-It can be annoying even devastating when you wanted to delete several items in iTunes, but ended up with deleting the entire library — now all your music, videos, photos, etc. are gone...what a bummer.
+It can be annoying even devastating when you wanted to delete several songs in iTunes, but ended up with deleting the entire library — now all your music, videos, photos, etc. are gone…what a bummer!

-If this just happened to you, take a breath first and don't worry you'll probably be able to recover those deleted iTunes library files with the following tips we're going to show you.
+If this just happened to you, take a breath and don’t worry, as you probably can still recover those deleted iTunes library files with the following tips we’re going to show you.

 Though you probably have already checked it out, we want to remind you just in case.
 Sometimes we are overwhelmed about the mistake we made, and forget to try the easiest possible solution.

-Depending on how you deleted the items or wiped the entire library, the lost files may have been sent to the Trash (if you are on a Mac) or Recycle Bin (for a Windows PC).
+Depending on how you deleted the items or wiped the entire library, the lost files may have been sent to Mac Trash or Windows Recycle Bin if you’re on a PC.
 So go ahead and check it out.
-If you find them, select them and click Pull Back or Restore.
+If you find them, select them and click Put Back or Restore.